Jikoo/BookSuite/Readme.txt

 		- unsign own books using cauldron
 		- send and receive mail with attachments
-		- use commands addpage, delpage, list, import*, and export *Books imported from URL will be by author player doing the importing.
+		- use commands addpage, delpage, list, import*, and export *Books imported from URL will be have the author field set to the name of the player that imports the book.
 Don't want random users blamed for inappropriate messages.
 	op:
 		- everything